 The subtitle of this blog is, "save diligently, invest wisely, give generously, live abundantly."
 I included investing in the mix because it is a very important part of retirement stewardship.

 It is wise to invest, especially for the long term, for things like college and retirement.
-Investing is actually condoned in Scripture (Ecc.11:1-2; Prov.21:20; Matt.25:14-20), but the Bible’s main message is investing in God’s Kingdom.
-The emphasis is on laying up treasures in heaven (Matt.6:19-24).
+Investing is actually condoned in Scripture (Ecc.11:1-2; Prov.21:20; Matt.25:14-20), but the main message is investing in God's Kingdom, so the priority is rightfully placed on investing in eternal things (Matt.6:19-24).